tomboro88/M2T4Embedded/README.md

 - Status: Work in progress...

 ## Installation
 - **Requirements**: Technically it is only Acceleo project containing *.mtl template files, which can be used with Eclipse Papyrus to generate code from Papyrus UML models.
-To open and use the project, Eclipse Papyrus version 2024-06 (the Papyrus Classic version, the latest Sirius version is not tested yet) is needed.
-Acceleo version 3.7 can be installed from Eclipse Marketplace available in Papyrus.
-Optionally for validation of test code I recommend to use git and Meld - automated Launch Configurations are provided with the project.
+  - To open and use the project, Eclipse Papyrus version 2024-06 (the Papyrus Classic version, the latest Desktop (Sirius based) version is not tested yet) is needed.
+  - Acceleo version 3.7 can be installed from Eclipse Marketplace available in Papyrus.
+  - c_test_expected project with units tests requires CMake and cmake4eclipse plugin. cmake4eclipse 5.1.0 can be installed from Eclipse Marketplace in Papyrus .
+  - Optionally for validation of generated vs expected code I recommend to use git and Meld - automated Launch Configurations are provided with the project.
 - **Opening**: Create Eclipse Workspace directory in a convenient place - outside the project's repository folder.
 Start Papyrus and point it to this directory.
 Then select File>Import>Git>Projects.
 TIP: In order to make the entry, exit, effect and guard behaviors visible directly on the state diagram, go to Window>Preferences>Papyrus>Diagrams>PapyrusUMLStateMachineDiagram>Transition and behavior options, and set the "Shown number of lines for opaque expressions/behaviors" to 3.
+- **Code generation**: Look at the **Launch Configurations** section below.
+- **Running unit tests**: CMake and cmake4eclipse plugin are required for c_test_expected project build. **Test Expected** Run configuration starts the tests.

 ## Repository structure
 - **c_expected** Eclipse C Project with the reference desired output.
 Each package in the UML model is expected to give a pair of corresponding *.c and *.h files which can contain a number of classes - depending on the contents of the package.
 - **c_generated** Eclipse C Project with the generated actual output C source code.
-- **c_test_expected** Placeholder project for unit tests for the expected output code.
-Currently empty.
+- **c_test_expected** Project for unit tests for the expected output code.
 - **LaunchConfigurations** A folder with Eclipse Launch configuration files for Eclipse.
 By default these files are stored in Eclipse Workspace folder, but can be configured to be saved in another directory.
 In this particular case - they are stored here, so that they can be versioned by git and reused by other users cloning the repository.
 They will be imported automatically by Eclipse Papyrus when the complete repository will be opened by File>Import>Git>Projects from Git menu command in the main menu.
 There are the following Run configurations:
   - **Generate** Runs Acceleo to generate the code from the included test diagrams to the c_ecpected/src directory.
   - **Generate Code and Verify with Meld** Generates the code and launches git and Meld programs to make the comparison between the generated and expected output files.
 Uses bash commands to run Meld and git and tested at Ubuntu 22.04.
 For Windows the command must be changed in the Run>External tools>External tools configuration menu.
   - **Generate Code and Verify with Git** Generates the code and launches git to make a quick comparison between the generated and expected output files.
 In practice this is the most frequently used one, once you already have your Meld program opened.
 Git creates a short comparison status report and saves it in diff_report.txt file at the root of the git repository.
 Uses bash command similarly to the above.
   - **Compare with Git** Runs the git command for generated code comparison to the expected output.
   - **Compare with Git and Meld Folder** Runs the git and Meld commands for generated code comparison to the expected output.
 Eclipse Papyrus expects that you select some of the projects in the workspace, otherwise it will give a message that no resource was selected.
+  - **Test Expected** Runs the c_test_expected project containing unit tests for the expected code modules.
 - **tbo.acceleo.psm.uml.gen.c** The acceleo project used for code generation.
 It contains a **default.properties** file which can control some options related to the code generation:
   - **include_debug_markers** - By default set to false.
 Change to true to include additional comments in the generated code.
 They will provide information which pieces of the generator are responsible for each particular piece of output code.
 It greatly simplifies the further development of the generator.
   - **line_width** Sets the maximum number of characters in a single line of output code.
 The generator automatically formats the code to make it easy to read.